bhisaac/5eFP/5eFP-SRD.md

 #### Defense

-While you are wearing armor, you gain a +1 bonus to AC.
+While you are wearing armor, you gain advantage on DEX checks used to avoid an attack.

 #### Dueling